digiwhite1980/hackaton/README.md

 ## Source folder in container
 In order to dettach data from your docker container a /source folder is mounted into the docker container.
 This folder maps to a folder in your current working directory: ./data/source.
+Use this folder for retaining data (like git clone)
 There is another folder ./data/root. this folder holds your local bash_history as well as the current token for the azure CLI.

 ## kube-prompt / bash-completion / kubens and kubectx